I5UCC/VRC-ASL_Gestures/README.md

 ***For Oculus users:*** <br/>

-Basically, you make a gesture on your Dominant hand and do a "RockNRoll"(Y-Hand here) or close your fist(TRIGGER NEEDS TO BE PUSHED IN COMPLETELY) on your Support hand, it locks a specific Gesture to your Dominant hand and replaces the Y Hand animation with the new one.
+Basically, you make a gesture on your dominant hand and do a "RockNRoll"(Y-Hand here) or close your fist(TRIGGER NEEDS TO BE PUSHED IN COMPLETELY) on your support hand, it locks a specific gesture to your dominant hand and replaces the Y Hand animation with the new one.

 | Base <br/>(Gesture on Dominant Hand) | Combo1 <br/>(Base/Combo2+Support-Y-Hand) | Combo2 <br/>(Base/Combo1+Support-ClosedFist) |
 | --- | --- | --- |